-Make sure that the custom installation location is C:\Program Files\Python36

-Note: If you need to install Python 3.6 anywhere other than C:\Program Files\Python36, make a note of the entire path (folder location) where you put it.
+Make sure that the custom installation location is C:\Program Files\Python36 Note: If you need to install Python 3.6 anywhere other than C:\Program Files\Python36, make a note of the entire path (folder location) where you put it.
 You will need to know this path when you install Thonny (below).
 Click 'Install'.

-(If you get a prompt to allow this app to make changes, click 'Yes'.)
+(Enter your admin info, or if you get a prompt to allow this app to make changes, click 'Yes'.)

-8. Once it is finished, you should see a page that says "Setup was successful".
-Near the bottom of this page, click "Disable path length limit".
-Click 'Yes' if prompted to allow this.
+Once it is finished, you should see a page that says "Setup was successful".
+Near the bottom of this page you may or may not see the option to "Disable path length limit".
+If you do see it, click on it (and choose 'Yes' if prompted to allow this).